How To Make Money Blogging to Pay for Travel

 Two Sides to Any Equation

 Making enough money by blogging isn’t just about making money.
 It’s about spending money too.
-In fact, I think expenditure is more important because we’re so used to spending indiscriminately.
+I think expenditure is more important because we’re so used to spending indiscriminately.
 Supporting an $80,000 per year travel budget is infinitely more difficult than supporting a $20,000 budget.
 So setting up to blog for a living starts with a budget.

-If you’re from a developed country, even if you’ve travelled extensively before, you’ll be surprised how cheap it can be to support long-term travel.
+If you’re from a developed country, even if you’ve traveled extensively before, you’ll be surprised how cheap it can be to support long-term travel.
 But there’s a decision you’ll have to make early on: how long will you stay in each location?
-Staying longer can drive significant savings.
+Waiting longer can drive significant savings.
 Even in the cheapest countries, you can save more than 50% on accommodation if you stay in one place for a full month.
 This follows through to other expenses as you learn the tricks of locals.

-Case in point: where i’m now staying in Chiang Mai, Thailand, I’m paying about $5 per night based on a monthly rate.
+Case in point: where I’m now staying in Chiang Mai, Thailand, I’m paying about $5 per night based on a monthly rate.
 If I stayed for only a few nights, the cost would be $10-12 at the same place.

-I’d suggest that less discerning travellers can travel long-term in certain parts of the world for as little as $10,000 per year.
+I’d suggest that less discerning travelers can travel long-term in certain parts of the world for as little as $10,000 per year.
 But this would limit you to Asia and maybe South America.
 Anywhere else and the budget must go up.